donlaiq/cryptofxwallet/README.md

 Previous to the fork in June 2018, there was a graphical Java Swing wallet based on a ZenCash project, but after the fork it didn't work anymore for me.
 Of course, I could do the usual operations through the command line, but I wanted something faster and less prone to errors.<br/>
-The project is based on JavaFX 11 and allows to change some features (explained below) avoiding the process of rebuilding everything.<br/>
+The project is based on JavaFX 11  and the Eclipse IDE and allows to change some features (explained below) avoiding the process of rebuilding everything.<br/>

 <br/><br/>